-Ref Page Policy / Paragraph Main Modification Reason Table 7.1 Gypsy and Traveller Intensification Site s (Policy H3) Site Address Additional Pitches Plot 1A, Land at Hay Hill (The Oaklands), Ham, Eastry, CT13 0ED 2 - Plot 2B Land at Hay Hill (Bluebell Place), Ham, Eastry, CT13 0ED 1 Half Acres, Short Lane, Alkham, CT15 7BZ 2 MM148 Policy H4 - Gypsy and Traveller Windfall Amend paragraphs 7.34, 7.39, 7.40: 7.34 The Council's strategy for meeting Gypsy and T Growth.
-This states that the Council intends to meet For effectiveness and to provide clarity to users of the Plan Accommod ation Justification for approach paragraph 7.34 Srowth.
-This states that the Council Intends to meet- sufficient to meet anticipated needs over the plan per permissions, turnover on existing sites and vacant pi H3 . and the intensification or expansion of existing si there will be circumstances where planning application identified through the Local Plan, where specific need permitted or existing sites (or proposed intensification may be permitted, in order to meet any potential resid riod need through existing planning tches and through sites listed in Policy tes.
-However, it It is also recognised that ons will be submitted on sites not ds cannot be met on the identified n sites), and where windfall development Implementa tion - Paragraphs 7.39 and 7.40 7.39 To address criteria a) applications should be su the need cannot be met on vacant lawful sites or ider circumstances may include the lack of availability of a applicants or the personal circumstances of the appli Council is able to demonstrate a 5-year supply of gyp ntified sites within this Plan.
+MM Page Policy / Ма Main Modification No. o.
+Paragraph i SuDs should be provided in accordance with Policy CC6. iiThe Sequential Approach should be applied to the layout of the site by locating the most vulnerable elements in the lowest risk areas.
+Proposals that would result in a reduction of the number of pitches within the District will be refused unless a suitable replacement is found, or the need no longer exists.
+Table 7.1 Gypsy and Traveller Intensification Sites (Policy H3) Site Address Plot 1A, Land at Hay Hill (The Oaklands), Ham, Additional Pitches 2 Eastry, CT13 0ED Plot 2B Land at Hay Hill (Bluebell Place), Ham, Eastry, CT13 0ED 1 Half Acres, Short Lane, Alkham, CT15 7BZ 2 MM148 Policy H4 - Gypsy and Traveller Windfall Accommodatio n Justification for approach paragraph 7.34 Implementatio n - Paragraphs 7.39 and 7.40 7.3 Grosuff per H3. that ide per dev the circ app the 7.4 according app 4 The Council's strategy for meeting Gypsy and Towth.
+This states that the Council intends to meet a ficient to meet anticipated needs over the plan permissions, turnover on existing sites and vacant pit and the intensification or expansion of existing site there will be circumstances where planning application to the existing sites (or proposed intensification velopment may be permitted, in order to meet any plan period.
+9 To address criteria a) applications should be supplications or the personal circumstances of the applications or the personal circumstances of the application of the personal circumstances of the personal circumstances of the personal circumstances of the personal circumstances of the personal most of the has identified a supply riod need through existing planning tches and through sites listed in Policy ites.
+However, it It is also recognised ications will be submitted on sites not ds cannot be met on the identified in sites), and where windfall potential residual need at the end of a stess within this Plan.
 Such alternative accommodation for the cant.
-Criterion a) will only apply when the 7.40 Site layout plans should be submitted to identify on the site.
-A Design and Access Statement which se considered in the proposals and landscape plan to de is to be provided on site will also be required.
-Sites s good quality living accommodation .
-Details such as t parking areas to existing neighbours will be consider ets out how the policy criterion have been emonstrate that appropriate landscaping hould be planned to ensure provision of he proximity of commercial vehicles or
+Criterion a) will only apply when fighted sites within the sites.
+The how the proposal will be attement which sets out how the policy landscape plan to demonstrate that also be required.
+Sites should be